OGC Speaker Series

 Workshop will review the landscape of past and future technologies for delivering nucleic acid (NA) antigens into target tissues of animal models and humans, with a focus on the prevention and treatment of human immunodeficiency virus / acquired immune deficiency syndrome (HIV/AIDS), among other priority diseases.

 Dr. Douglas Lowy is hosting a Town Hall Meeting with NCI staff.

 The National Advisory Council on Aging (NACA) advises the Secretary of the U.S. Department of Health and Human Services, the Director of NIH, and the Director of NIA on its mission.
 The Council meets three times a year to consider applications for research and training.

 DNA Repair Intererst Group videoconference

-This is the second seminar in the FY2015 DDM Seminar Series.
+This is the third seminar in the FY2015 DDM Seminar Series.
 To receive credit for watching the LIVE Videocast, you need to register for the event in LMS on the morning of the event.
 Archived Videocast registration is also available in LMS approximately 10 days after the event.
-This seminar will feature speaker, Bonnie St. John.
-Ms. St. John is the first African-American to win medals in Winter Paralympic competition as a ski racer, and now she is a motivational speaker who challenges individuals to go above and beyond.
-NBC Nightly News selected St. John as "One of the five most inspiring women in America".

 For more information go to http://www.ddmseries.od.nih.gov